 The Educator Expense Deduction

 The educator expense deduction is for teachers rather than students.
-It is worth up to $250 of expenses that you paid out of your own pocket for the benefit of your students—not a huge amount, but every dollar helps at tax time.
-And the limit increases to $500 if you're married and filing a joint return and both you and your spouse are educators.
+It is worth up to $250 of expenses that you paid out of your own pocket for the benefit of your students.
+The limit increases to $500 if you're married and filing a joint return and both you and your spouse are educators.
 This is also an above-the-line deduction.

-Your school can't have reimbursed you for these expenses.
-You must teach kindergarten through 12th grade to qualify, or be a principal, aide, counselor, or instructor at an elementary or secondary school.
-You must work 900 or more hours during the year, and the school must be recognized under your state’s laws.
-Homeschooling is not covered.
+Your school can't have reimbursed you for these expenses, and you must teach kindergarten through 12th grade to qualify, or be a principal, aide, counselor, or instructor at an elementary or secondary school.
+You must work at least 900 hours during the academic year; homeschooling is not covered.

 College Savings Plans

-Tax benefits for education aren't limited to deductions and credits.
-The TCJA also preserves tax-friendly treatment for education savings.
-This includes 529 savings plans and Coverdell Education Savings Accounts.
+Tax benefits for education aren't limited to deductions and credits: Tax-friendly treatment also applies to some education savings plans.
+This includes 529 plans and Coverdell Education Savings Accounts.

-Both types of savings plans cover elementary and secondary school expenses in addition to post-secondary school expenses, thanks to the TCJA.
-But this wasn't always the case.
-529 plans used to cover only college costs.
+Both types of savings plans cover elementary and secondary school expenses in addition to post-secondary school expenses (529 plans used to cover only college costs).

 Coverdell Education Savings Accounts

-The beneficiary must have special needs or be younger than age 18 at the time you make the contributions.
+The beneficiary must be younger than age 18 or have special needs at the time contributions are made.